X-czh/Java2Cpp-Translator/README.md

 # SevenBobcat-Java2CppTranslator
+The translator supports the translation of a restricted version of Java to C++.

+The source language is a restricted version of Java without advanced features like nested classes, anonymous classes, interfaces, enums, annotations, generics, the enhanced for loop, varargs, boxing/unboxing, abstract classes, synchronized methods and statements, strictfp, transient, volatile, lambdas, etc. though.
+The target language is a restricted version of C++ without virtual methods, inheritance, templates, lambda abstractions, auto, decltype, etc.

+The translator is primarily interested in modeling basic translation and support key features of OOP like dynamic dispatch and method overloading.
+It does not make use of C++'s inheritance to mimic compiler's implementation of inheretance.

 ## Features
-The translator supports the translation of a restricted version of Java to C++ with the following features:
 * Inheritance and Dynamic Dispatch
 * Method Overloading
 * Auto Memory Management
 * Imitated Java Object Initialzation Process
 * Array Translation
 * Java Package Import

-It supports inheritance and dynamic dispatch with virtual class table, method overloading with method name mangling, auto memory management with smart pointers using reference counting, imitated Java object initilization process with translated constructor scheme, array translation with array templates, and Java package import with modified xtc-demo's import parser.

-It does not support Java's advanced features like nested classes, anonymous classes, interfaces, enums, annotations, generics, the enhanced for loop, varargs, boxing/unboxing, abstract classes, synchronized methods and statements, strictfp, transient, volatile, lambdas, etc. though.

 ## Usage
 Call sbt from the terminal in the translator directory and run the following code: